6 Simple Steps to Repair an Asphalt Shingle Roof

 • Roof sealant

 If a nasty storm recently passed and you’ve spotted damage to some of the shingles on your roof, don’t panic.
 Fortunately, while you’ll need to resolve the situation sooner rather than later, the job likely won’t require you to replace your roof.
-In fact, if you’re handy, you can probably replace an asphalt shingle yourself.
+You most likely only need to replace a few shingles.

-Learn how to assess the damage and get your roof back in tip-top shape with these six steps.
+With these steps, learn how to replace damaged roof shingles and get your roof back in tip-top shape.

 • High winds that knocked shingles off